-- The company lifted revenue guidance for the full year, from $600 million to $750 million at the midpoint, a 25% increase
+- The company dropped revenue guidance for the full year, from $1.4 billion to $1.25 billion at the midpoint, a 10.7% decrease

 After a successful stint at Google where he started what later became Google Cloud, Dave Girouard founded Upstart together with his former colleague Anna Counselman and data scientist Paul Gu.